 La Maison Plume

-If you’re eager to eat your way through Paris, but are afraid of your food fears getting in the way, make a beeline for this cute little spot in the heart of Le Marais.
-La Maison Plume is a safe space for everyone with severe food restrictions, like gluten intolerance or diabetes.
-Tara Pidoux, gluten-free herself since she was a kid, decided to break the invisible ceiling not only by becoming a female cheffe pâtissière (not so many of them in here), but also by bringing the traditional French desserts to those who usually had to keep their distance.
+If you’re eager to eat your way through Paris (as one does), but you find yourself with a dose of the diabetes or gluten-intolerance getting in the way, head for this chic little spot in the heart of Le Marais.
+La Maison Plume is a safe space for those with sugar and gluten restrictions (sorry nut-averse people, Paris is still not in your corner…).
+Tara Pidoux, gluten-free herself since she was a kid, decided to break the sucre-glace ceiling not only by becoming a female cheffe pâtissière (not so many of them in here surprisingly), but also by bringing many traditional French desserts (and beaucoup new hotness like her namesake ‘Plume’ (pictured) to those who usually had to keep their lips zipped.
+Oh, and the big deal is that YOU WON’T MISS A THING.
+These are 100% just as good as real-sugar and wheat pastries.
+(A real achievement — they are even on our Best Desserts of Paris list!)

 Leaving Paris too soon to say goodbye?
-They deliver their products in all of France.
-Talk about commitment to a philosophy.
+They deliver the deliciousness (almost) straight to your mouth anywhere in France.

 ADDRESS: 61 rue Charlot (3rd arr.)